 - a.
 An updated list of all regulated IUs as indicated in this section.
-For each listed IU, the following information shall be included: - (1) Standard Industrial Classification (SIC) or North American Industry Classification System (NAICS) code and categorical determination; - (2) If the pretreatment program has been modified and approved to incorporate reduced monitoring for any of the categorical IUs as provided by 40 CFR Part 403 [rev. 10/14/05], then the list must also identify: - categorical IUs subject to the conditions for reduced monitoring and reporting requirements under 40 CFR §§ 403.12(e)(1) and (3); - those IUs that are non-significant categorical industrial users (NSCIUs) under 40 CFR §403.3(v)(2); and - those IUs that are middle tier categorical industrial users (MTCIUs) under 40 CFR §403.12(e)(3).
+For each listed IU, the following information shall be included: - (1) Standard Industrial Classification (SIC) or North American Industry Classification System (NAICS) code and categorical determination. - (2) If the pretreatment program has been modified and approved to incorporate reduced monitoring for any of the categorical IUs as provided by 40 CFR Part 403 [rev. 10/14/05], then the list must also identify: - categorical IUs subject to the conditions for reduced monitoring and reporting requirements under 40 CFR § 403.12(e)(1) [rev. 10/22/15] and (3); - those IUs that are non-significant categorical industrial users (NSCIUs) under 40 CFR §403.3(v)(2); and - those IUs that are middle tier categorical industrial users (MTCIUs) under 40 CFR §403.12(e)(3). - (3) Control mechanism status. - Indicate whether the IU has an effective individual or general control mechanism, and the date such control mechanism was last issued, reissued, or modified;

-- (3) Control mechanism status. - Indicate whether the IU has an effective individual or general control mechanism, and the date such document was last issued, reissued, or modified; - Indicate which IUs were added to the system, or newly identified, during the pretreatment year reporting period; - Include the type of general control mechanisms; and - Report all NSCIU annual evaluations performed, as applicable. - (4) A summary of all compliance monitoring activities performed by the POTW during the pretreatment year reporting period.
+- Indicate which IUs were added to the system, or newly identified, during the pretreatment year reporting period; - Include the type of general control mechanisms; and - Report all NSCIU annual evaluations performed, as applicable. - (4) A summary of all compliance monitoring activities performed by the POTW during the pretreatment year reporting period.
 The following information shall be reported: - Total number of inspections performed; and - Total number of sampling events conducted. - (5) Status of IU compliance with effluent limitations, reporting, and narrative standard (which may include enforceable BMPs, narrative limits, and/or operational standards) requirements.
-Compliance status shall be defined as follows: - Compliant (C) no violations during the pretreatment year reporting period; - Non-compliant (NC) one or more violations during the pretreatment year reporting period but does not meet the criteria for SNC; and - Significant Noncompliance (SNC) in accordance with requirements described above in this section. - (6) For noncompliant IUs, indicate the nature of the violations, the type and number of actions taken (notice of violation, administrative order, criminal or civil suit, fines or penalties collected, etc.) and current compliance status.
+Compliance status shall be defined as follows: - Compliant (C) no violations during the pretreatment year reporting period; - Non-compliant (NC) one or more violations during the pretreatment year reporting period but does not meet the criteria for SNC; and - Significant Noncompliance (SNC) in accordance with requirements described above in this section. - (6) For noncompliant IUs, indicate the nature of the violations, the type and number of actions taken (notice of violation, administrative order, criminal or civil suit, fines or penalties collected, etc.), and the current compliance status.
 If any IU was on a schedule to attain compliance with effluent limits or narrative standards, indicate the date the schedule was issued and the date compliance is to be attained. - b.
 A list of each IU whose authorization to discharge was terminated or revoked during the pretreatment year reporting period and the reason for termination. - c.
-A report on any interference, pass through, Act of God, or POTW permit violations known or suspected to be caused by IUs and response actions taken by the permittee - d.
-An original newspaper public notice, or copy of the newspaper publication with official affidavit, of the list of significantly noncompliant IUs, giving the name of the newspaper and the date the list was published. - e.
-The information required by this section including the information on the attached tables must be submitted.
-The permittee may submit the information in tabular form using the example table format provided.
-Please attach on a separate sheet those explanations to document various pretreatment activities, including IU permits that have expired, BMP violations, and required sampling events not conducted by the permittee as required. - f.
-A summary of changes to the POTW's pretreatment program that have not been previously reported to the Approval Authority.
+A report on any interference, pass through, Act of God, or POTW permit violations known or suspected to be caused by IUs and response actions taken by the permittee. - d.
+The results of all influent and effluent analyses performed pursuant to Item 3 of this section. - e.
+An original newspaper public notice, or copy of the newspaper publication with official affidavit, of the list of IUs that meet the criteria of SNC, giving the name of the newspaper and date the list was published. - f.
+The daily average water quality based effluent concentrations (from the TCEQ's Texas Toxicity Modeling Program (TexTox)) necessary to attain the Texas Surface Water Quality Standards, 30 TAC Chapter 307, in water in the state.